PongsatornWaiyaworn/Coh_game/README.md

-# Cohcode: The C Programming Adventure Game
+# Cohcode: The C Programming Game

 Cohcode is an educational game designed to help beginners learn and practice basic C programming concepts in a fun and interactive way.
 Inspired by classic platformers like Super Mario, this game merges gameplay with coding challenges to create an engaging learning experience.